lacework/terraform-provisioning/aws/README.md

 - [AWS API Access Key, Secret Access Key](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/)
 - [Lacework API Key](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens)

+Typically, the [AWS CLI](https://aws.amazon.com/cli/) will have been previously installed and `aws configure` run and with `$AWS_PROFILE` set to the appropriate credential profile in `~/.aws/credentials`

+Also recommend that the [Lacework CLI](https://github.com/lacework/go-sdk) be installed and the `[default]` profile is associated with the applicable Lacework Account `api_key` and `api_secret` in `~/.lacework.toml`

 ## Usage

 ### Enable New CloudTrail Configuration
-This example enables a new CloudTrail, IAM Role for Lacework, and then configures both integrations with Lacework
+This example creates a new CloudTrail Trail, an IAM Role for Lacework, and then configures both integrations with Lacework

 ```hcl
 provider "aws" {}